Country Music Association

-The Country Music Association (CMA) was founded in 1958 in Nashville, Tennessee.
-It originally consisted of 233 members and was the first trade organization formed to promote a music genre.
-The objectives of the organization are to guide and enhance the development of Country Music throughout the world; to demonstrate it as a viable medium to advertisers, consumers, and media; and to provide an unity of purpose for the Country Music industry.
-However the CMA may be best known to most country music fans for its annual Country Music Association Awards broadcast live on network television each fall (usually October or November).
+The Country Music Association (CMA) is an American trade association with the stated aim of promoting and developing country music throughout the world.
+Founded in 1958 in Nashville, Tennessee, it originally consisted of 233 members and was the first trade organization formed to promote a music genre.
+The CMA is best known for its annual CMA Fest and Country Music Association Awards broadcast live on network television each fall (usually October or November).

 About

 Initially, CMA's Board of Directors included nine directors and five officers.
 Wesley Rose, president of Acuff-Rose Publishing, Inc., served as CMA's first chairman of the board.
 Broadcasting entrepreneur and executive Connie B. Gay was the founding president.
 Mac Wiseman served as its first secretary and was also the CMA's last surviving inaugural member.
 The CMA was founded, in part, because of widespread dismay on Music Row about the rise of rock and roll and its influence on country music.

 Originally there were nine individual membership categories.
 The current 15 categories represent all facets of the music industry.
 Organizational memberships are also available.
 CMA membership is composed of those persons or organizations that are involved in Country Music, directly and substantially.

 Harry Stone served as the first executive director from 1958 to 1960 before resigning.
 Jo Walker-Meador, the first full-time employee of the CMA, replaced Stone as executive director in 1962 and served until 1991.

 The first CMA Awards ceremony was held in 1967 in Nashville.
 Sonny James and Bobbie Gentry hosted the event, which was not televised.
 The winner of the first "Entertainer of the Year" award was singer Eddy Arnold.
 "Male Vocalist of the Year" went to Jack Greene and "Female Vocalist of the Year" to Loretta Lynn.